AgatheEdifixio/RPS/src/README.md

     NodeJS
     Angular CLI

-Use the command "ng serve" to run the project
+On the first launch use "npm install" the use the command "ng serve" to run the project

 # Technical Stack
 Angular 12